-Accounting Standard 3, Cash Flow Statement Full Guide.
-Here we are providing Complete Guide For AS -2 (Cash Flow Statement).
-There are many Queries related to Accounting Standard 3 Like – Classification of Cash Flows as per Accounting Standard-3, Calculation of Cash From Operating Activities, Calculation of Cash From Investing Activities, Calculation of Cash Flows from Financing Activities etc. After Providing Accounting standard – 2, Inventory valuation Complete Guide and AS 1 – Disclosure of Accounting Policies.
+as 3, Accounting Standard 3: Cash Flow Statement Full Guide.
+Here we are providing Complete Guide For AS 3 (Cash Flow Statement).
+There are many Queries related to Accounting Standard 3 Like – Classification of Cash Flows as per Accounting Standard-3, Calculation of Cash From Operating Activities, Calculation of Cash From Investing Activities, Calculation of Cash Flows from Financing Activities etc. After Providing AS 2, Inventory valuation Complete Guide and AS 1 – Disclosure of Accounting Policies.
 Now you can scroll down below and check complete details regarding “Accounting Standard – 3, Cash Flow Statement Full Guide”

 If you like this article then please like us on Facebook so that you can get our updates in future ……….and subscribe to our mailing list ” freely “

-Accounting Standard – 3, Cash Flow Statement Full Guide
+Accounting Standard – 3, Cash Flow Statement (AS 3)

 The main reason for the preparation of the Cash Flow Statement is that the Income Statement of an enterprise is always prepared on an Accrual Basis and it may show profits in the Income Statement but the Cash received out of these profits may be low to run the business or vice-versa.